FreeElephants/micro-bench/README.md

 ### Class Bench

-Suitable for make performance test of some code with one or more data sets — fixtures.
+Suitable for make performance tests of some code with one or more data sets — fixtures.

 ```
 // create bench with 1 million iterations.